bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 * `_` is a wildcard and matches anything, without capturing it.

-* Primitive constant values, such as `42` or `$Symbol`, match only if the term is exactly equal to this constant.
+* Primitive constant values, such as `42` or `$Symbol`, match only if the term is an exact equivalent.

-These pattern-matching operators can be combined, so we could write, for example, `(A (B x _) z)`.
+These pattern-matching operators can be combined, so we can write, for example, `(A (B x _) z)`.
 This pattern would match the term `(A (B 1 2) 3)` but not `(A (C 4 5) 6)`.

-A pattern can properly be seen as a partial function from input term to captured (bound) variables: it either matches or it doesn't, and if it does, it provides specific term values for each variable binding that can be used by the right-hand side.
+A pattern can probably be seen as a partial function from the input term to captured (bound) variables: it either matches or it doesn't, and when it does, it provides specific term values for each variable binding that can be used by the right-hand side.

-A fully-featured term rewriting system usually has other operators as well, for convenience: for example, "match already-captured value", or "bind variable to subterm and also match it with subpattern", or "match subterm with all of these subpatterns".
+A fully-featured term rewriting system usually has other operators as well for convenience, for example, "match already-captured value", or "bind variable to subterm and also match it with subpattern", or "match subterm with all of these subpatterns".
 But even the above is powerful enough for Turing-complete term reduction, surprisingly; the